MicrosoftDocs/architecture-center/docs/ai-ml/idea/process-audio-files-using-ai-content.md

 - [Blob Storage](/services/storage/blobs/) is a storage service designed to store large amounts of unstructured data such as text or binary data.

-- [Azure Cognitive Services](/products/cognitive-services/speech-to-text/) is a suite of cloud-based APIs and pre-built AI models offering capabilities such as speech recognition, natural language understanding, and computer vision.
+- [Azure Cognitive Services](/products/cognitive-services/speech-to-text/) is a suite of cloud-based APIs and prebuilt AI models offering capabilities such as speech recognition, natural language understanding, and computer vision.

-- [Azure Open AI](/products/cognitive-services/openai-service/) is a partnership between Microsoft Azure and OpenAI that offers access to OpenAI's models and technologies through the Azure platform.
+- [Azure OpenAI](/products/cognitive-services/openai-service/) is a partnership between Microsoft Azure and OpenAI that offers access to OpenAI's models and technologies through the Azure platform.

 # Scenario details

-Podcasts have become a popular medium to share your ideas, stories, and insights with the world.
+Podcasts are a popular medium to share your ideas, stories, and insights with the world.
 Both large companies and individuals have discovered their power for connecting and growing an audience.
 But what if you want to reach a wider audience and make your content more accessible to people who speak different languages?
 That's where podcast synopsis and localization come in.

 A podcast synopsis is a quick and easy way for creators to inform listeners what their podcast episode is about.
 It can help listeners decide if they want to tune in or not.
 When that synopsis is translated into other languages, it makes it easier for potential international listeners to discover the podcast and understand what it offers.